faysoserious/react-class-components-project/README.md

    1. Moved business information to the container component (App)
    2. Passed information from parent components (App) to child components (BusinessList, Business)
 3. Setting the State of Ravenous Components
+   1. Setting state and handling state changes of SearchBar component.
+   - Add a SearchBar Constructor
+   - Get a Sort Option's Class
+   - Handle a Change in Sort Option
+   - Set the Class Name of a Sort Option
 4. Interacting with the Yelp API

 ### Understand user needs